2010–11 Football League (Greece): Promotion play-offs

 The promotion play-offs initially comprised the teams ranked 3rd through 6th during the regular season, OFI, Trikala, Levadiakos and Doxa Drama and were scheduled to take place in late May, immediately after the conclusion of the regular season.
 However, the round was postponed due to the investigations in the Koriopolis scandal.
 Trikala were eventually found guilty of forgery and demoted to the amateur leagues; their spot in the promotion play-off was taken by 7th-placed Diagoras.

 As outlined above, Diagoras' earned total of 52 points during the regular season were taken as a base for the calculation of bonus points for the other play-off participants.
 OFI had collected 69 points, 17 more than Diagoras Rodos, and hence were assigned a four-point bonus.
 Similarly, Levadiakos (60 points) were awarded two bonus points and Doxa Drama (56 points) were given a one-point bonus.
 OFI won the play-off and were promoted to 2011–12 Super League Greece.
-Levadiakos and Doxa Drama were also promoted because Olympiakos Volou and Kavala F.C. were relegated because of Koriopolis.
+Levadiakos and Doxa Drama were also promoted because Olympiacos Volos and Kavala were relegated because of Koriopolis.